christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Chandra-Gupta, one of the most celebrated kings of all of Indian history.
 Curiously, almost nothing is known about his early life until after the death of Alexander the Great.
 No sooner did the attempted conquest of Alexander end than that of Chandragupta began.
-The name Chandra Gupta can be interpreted as "Alexander the Copt/ Upper Egyptian" as Gupta has been linguistically associated with Coptos (a Greek word for a critical locale in Upper Egypt), and Chandra is a transliteration of Sander (a hypocorism of Alexander/ Iksander).
 There is a claim by ancient rulers of Bukhara/ Bochara on the Silk Road (in Sogdiana) that they were descended from Alexander -- a claim which becomes far more credible (and even inevitable) when one realizes that Alexander's life